govex/performance-management-getting-started/align-data.md

 ### Identify Metrics and KPIs

-As you collect your data, keep in mind that performance management data can be organized into operational data and subject matter data.

-* *Operational Data*  is typically collected across multiple organizations, such as financial or human resources data.
-* *Subject Matter Data* tells leadership about the performance of various programs, such as average length of stay in juvenile detention or third grade reading test scores.

-Understanding the difference between an output metric and an outcome metric is important in developing meaningful goals as well.
+Understanding the difference between an output metric and an outcome metric is important in developing meaningful goals.

 * *Output metric* measures a quantity, volume, or production value of data
 * *Outcome metric*: measures impact that data has on a desired result